Lawrence Martin (musician): Politics

 He became mayor of Sioux Lookout, Ontario, in 1991, becoming the first aboriginal person in the province ever elected to the mayoralty of a municipality that was not a First Nations reserve.
 He served in that position until 1994, and then took a job with the Nishnawbe-Aski Police Service.

 In 1998, he was elected to his first term as grand chief of the Mushkegowuk Council, serving until 2001.
 During this time he ran as a candidate for the leadership of the Assembly of First Nations in its 2000 leadership election, but was not elected.

 He later moved to Cochrane, Ontario, becoming executive director of the local Native Friendship Centre.
 He was elected mayor of that town in 2003, becoming one of the few Canadian politicians ever to have held the mayoralty of two different municipalities.
 He served as mayor of Cochrane until 2010.

 He was elected to a second term as grand chief of the Mushkegowuk Council in 2014, in a by-election following the death of incumbent chief Stan Louttit.

+Martin is running for mayor of Timmins in the 2026 municipal election.